 Each small water enterprise supported by Safe Water Network is locally owned and operated, and launched with a $15-30 per capita upfront, one time investment.
 Income is generated by the enterprise to fund operating costs and long-term maintenance, guaranteeing enterprises stay in business for the long run.

-The Foundation is supporting Safe Water Network’s expansion of services in Ghana, with a current focus on increasing market penetration by improving the sales of household connections and developing a sales function within the enterprise to help it achieve financial viability.
+The Foundation is supporting Safe Water Network’s expansion of services in Ghana, with a current focus on growing its household connection programme and developing a sales function within the enterprise to help it achieve financial viability.